RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 This is a monumental leap.
 The robot's problem is no longer about navigating a physical space; it's about finding a path within this abstract network.
 This representation is the common language for nearly all planning algorithms that follow.

-# Chapter 2: History of Motion Planning
+# Chapter 2: History of Motion Planning[<a href="#ref1">1</a>]

 With our graph representation in hand, we can now explore the history of motion planning, using our maze to understand how different strategies evolved.

 ## The Early Days: Exhaustive Search and the Complexity Wall

 Early attempts at motion planning in the 1980s tried to be mathematically perfect.
-They involved precisely defining the robot's shape and all obstacles, a concept known as Configuration Space.
+They involved precisely defining the robot's shape and all obstacles, a concept known as Configuration Space [<a href="#ref2">2</a>].
 While powerful, these "complete" algorithms tried to solve the problem for every possible path.
 For our maze, this would be like listing every single possible sequence of moves.
-It was quickly proven that for complex robots, this problem is NP-hard.
+It was quickly proven that for complex robots, this problem is NP-hard [<a href="#ref3">3</a>].
 In simple terms, this means that as the problem gets bigger, the time required to find a perfect solution explodes exponentially.
 Our simple maze is solvable, but a slightly larger maze or a robot with more joints would be computationally impossible to solve this way.
 The quest for mathematical perfection had hit a wall.

 ## A Reactive Detour: Artificial Potential Fields

 One clever idea was to stop planning and start reacting.
-The Artificial Potential Fields method, popular in the late 1980s, treated the robot like a marble rolling on a contoured surface.
+The Artificial Potential Fields method[<a href="#ref4">4</a>], popular in the late 1980s, treated the robot like a marble rolling on a contoured surface.
 The goal would be a low point, pulling the robot towards it, while obstacles (walls) would be high points, pushing the robot away.

 <div class="definition">
-<strong>Definition.</strong> Formally, the total potential function \( U(q) \) is defined as:
+<strong>Definition[<a href="#ref5">5</a>].</strong> Formally, the total potential function $ U(q) $ is defined as:

 \[
 U(q) = U_{\text{att}}(q) + U_{\text{rep}}(q)